Volda TI

-Volda TI (Volda Turn- og Idrottslag) is a sports club in Volda, Møre og Romsdal, Norway.
+Volda TI (Volda Turn- og Idrottslag) is a sports club in Volda in Møre og Romsdal county, Norway.
 It currently has sections for association football and "general sports".

 The club was founded as Voldens TF in 1899 as a gymnastics club.
 Other sports were added later, including association football in 1916.
-The name was changed to Volda TI in 1945.
+The name was changed to the Volda TI in 1945.
 In 1998, the club was organized as an alliance sports team, which had two overarching legal entities: Football and general sports (Allidrett).
-It currently has sections for association football, alpine skiing, Nordic skiing, swimming, frisbee-golf and children's athletics.
+It currently has sections for association football, alpine skiing, Nordic skiing, swimming, Frisbee-golf and children's athletics.

-The handball branch of the club in 2007 split from the Alliance and formed the Volda Handballclub.
+The handball branch of the club in 2007 split from the Alliance and formed the Volda Handball club.

-As of 2021, the men's football team will play in the 3. divisjon, the fourth tier of the Norwegian football league system; the squad had been promoted to compete in the 2020 3. divisjon season, but the season was cancelled due to the COVID-19 pandemic in Norway.
+As of 2021, the men's football team will play in the 3rd division, the fourth tier of the Norwegian football league system; the squad had been promoted to compete in the 2020 3. divisjon season, but the season was cancelled due to the COVID-19 pandemic in Norway.
 The club had a long stint in the 2. divisjon before being relegated after the 1999 season.
-They briefly returned to the 2. divisjon for the 2004 season, after winning promotion in the 2003 3. divisjon playoffs but were relegated to 3. divisjon for the 2005 season.
+They briefly returned to the 2. division for the 2004 season, after winning promotion in the 2003 3. division playoffs but were relegated to 3. division for the 2005 season.